Lab Notebook

 We can face the situation with restricted rights on a server.
 This is a use case for

-.
-You can get restricted access to specific commands asroot
+sudo.
+You can get restricted access to specific commands asroot, but not to the whole system, which is very good! -

 Today I’ve encountered the problem adding files within a LaTeX project.
 All generated PDF files are ignored in the project